EyalBrilling/914-PC-BOT-integration-with-raspberry-pi-4-and-ROS2/README.md

-# WhiteBox914 Robot,rasperry pi 4 and ROS2 integration
+# WhiteBox914 Robot,raspberry pi 4 and ROS2 integration

 This project includes drivers,ROS2 nodes and instructions for using the WhiteBox914 in combination with raspberry pi 4 and ROS2.